In this Article

 Swimming and water aerobics can help you lose some calories without straining your muscles too much.

-This exercise is super easy but it can go a long way in your fitness journey.
+This exercise is easy, but it can go a long way in your fitness journey.
 All you have to do is lie down on your back with your hands on your belly.
 Then, take a deep breath (through your nose) and feel your abdomen expand.
 Breathe out (through your mouth) and pull your stomach in as you do.
 Breathe in, hold, and breathe out for 5 seconds each and repeat this around 3 times a day.
 This exercise will relax you as much as it will help lose weight!

 Always seek approval from your doctor before engaging in rigorous exercises to avoid injury or discomfort.
-Stay clear of sit-ups and crunches until your doctor approves, as these exercises can cause the separation of abdominal muscles.
+Steer clear of sit-ups and crunches until your doctor approves, as these exercises can cause the separation of abdominal muscles.
 A good diet, an easy regimen of exercise and simple practices like drinking water can help you get back to your pre-pregnancy weight quite easily.

 Resources and References: Healthline